 DAWSON CREEK, B.C. – Environment Canada has issued a snowfall warning for the B.C.
 South Peace.

-Below is the full warning for the South Peace.
+See the full warning for the South Peace below.

-Snowfall with total amounts of about 10 cm is expected.
+Snowfall with total amounts of 10 to 20 cm is expected.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to BCstorm@canada.ca or tweet reports using #BCStorm.